 All University of Oxford medical students pass through ED as part of ORTEM (Orthopaedics, Rheumatology, Trauma, Emergency Medicine).
-This is an 8 week block consisting of clinical experience involving theatre time/clinics/ward time on ORTEM specialities ED shifts.
+This is a 7 week block consisting of clinical experience involving theatre time/clinics/ward time on ORTEM specialities including ED shifts.
 Students do a minimum of 6 ED shifts that include a night shift and a weekend shift in addition to an ED Nursing shift.
 The flexibility of this pattern is enjoyed by students.
 There is also a shift with the South Central Ambulance Service.

-We provide tutorials on chest pain, head injury, transient loss of consciousness, dyspnoea, major trauma, overdoses, arrhythmias and sepsis.
+We provide online resources on topics such as major trauma, overdoses and arrhythmias.
 We provide a highly-regarded half-day High Fidelity, fully interactive simulation session in the OxStar centre on Major Trauma and Arrhythmias.
 We also provide 2 enjoyable medium fidelity simulation 2 hour sessions on medical emergencies.

 We also offer training in the use of point of care ultrasound/Focussed assessment with Sonography in Trauma (FAST) in a training session

-Assessment of the ORTEM block is via a “single best answer” multiple choice exam and via an OSCE (comprising both community and ORTEM).
-Further information is available via WebLearn
+Assessment of the ORTEM block is via the end of year “single best answer” multiple choice exam and via an OSCE (comprising both community and ORTEM).
+Further information is available via Canvas.

 Please contact email@example.com if you need any details